AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

     - This setting was causing issues for some people, essentially setting overhangs to use 85% flow and high speeds.
 - **2021-10-31:** Reduce ***printer settings > extruder 1 > retraction length*** to **0.4mm**
     - It was previously set to 1mm, which was a bit too aggressive to start with.
+- **2021-11-07:** Added quotes around post processing paths.
+    - This fixes an issue where it would error if trying to use a path with a space.
 # How to Download
 **1)** Navigate to the .ini file.